 Conclusions

+4.1 Summary and discussion of the main results

 In this paper we describe a new refinement and adaptation of the Lexis surface optimised to fertility data.
-By using both colour/shade and contours to mark age-specific fertility rates, and cumulative cohort fertility milestones, respectively, we show how these two types of data are related, and can be concisely represented in a single visualization.
+By using both colour/shade and contours to mark age-specific fertility rates, and pseudo cumulative cohort fertility milestones, respectively, we show how these two types of data are related, and can be concisely represented in a single visualization.
 We present examples which introduce and comment on different features within specific countries, to provide conceptual ‘stepping stones’ for developing familiarization with this novel visualization approach.
-We conclude with a visualization of 45 countries, based on hundreds of thousands of specific data points.
+We conclude with a visualization of fertility trends for 45 countries, based on hundreds of thousands of specific data points.

 Previous studies using visualization techniques of the Lexis surface either focused on data from a single country (Calot et al. 1998), sub-national regions (Campbell and Robards 2014; Rau et al. 2018) or a more limited number of countries (Burkimsher 2017).
 Compared to previous research, our paper combines different tools of the Lexis surface in a novel way and explores a large number of countries, supporting a more fine-grained comparison of multiple pieces of information for the exploration of fertility trends over time and across geographic regions.

-Our study shows that countries fertility rates have dramatically fallen over time reaching levels.
+Our study shows that in a large number of countries fertility rates have dramatically fallen over time reaching levels of at least 1.50 children per woman.
 For most countries, much of this shift has occurred starting from the 1960s.
 Once countries have fallen below a replacement fertility level they tend to not return to it.
 These trends have been documented elsewhere (Burkimsher 2017; Calot et al. 1998; Rau et al. 2018).
-Contributing factors are changes in the socio-economic and normative contexts, led for example by the introduction of modern contraception and the increase in women’s educational attainment and labour force participation, along with changes in the political and institutional contexts, such as the collapse of the Socialist regime, the shifts in the labour market structures at both national and regional levels and the availability of policies supporting work-family reconciliation (Balbo, Billari, and Mills 2013; Morgan and Taylor 2006; Rindfuss and Choe 2016).
+Contributing factors are changes in the socio-economic and normative contexts, led for example by the introduction of modern contraception and the increase in women’s educational attainment and labour force participation, along with changes in the political and institutional contexts, such as the collapse of the Socialist regime, the shifts in the labour market structures at both national and regional levels, and the availability of policies supporting work-family reconciliation (Balbo, Billari, and Mills 2013; Morgan and Taylor 2006; Rindfuss and Choe 2016).

 Our study also shows that there is considerable variation around the general trend, both across and within geographic regions.
-For example, prior to the 1970s East Germany shared common features with West Germany in terms of a fall in fertilityand loss of replacement fertility for cohorts born before 1940.
-During the 1970s and 1980s, East Germany had a recovery in fertility while West Germany went on to experience a continuous decline in fertility, with a rapid convergence of fertility schedules after the collapse of the Berlin Wall at the end of the 1980s.
+For example, prior to the 1970s East and West Germany shared common trends in fertility decline and loss of replacement fertility for cohorts born before 1940.
+During the 1970s and 1980s, East Germany had a recovery in fertility while fertility continued to decline in West Germany, with a rapid convergence of fertility schedules after the collapse of the Berlin Wall.
 As reported in other studies (Frejka 2017; Sobotka, Skirbekk, and Philipov 2011), cohort fertility rates kept decreasing in East and West Germany and now appear to have stabilized below replacement level.
-Differences in fertility pathways between East and West Germany are largely attributed to disparities in social policies and socio-economic conditions , with increasing levels of economic uncertainty also playing a major role following the German reunification (Konietzka and Kreyenfeld 2002; Lutz, Skirbekk, and Testa 2006; Witte and Wagner 1995).
-It is also possible that these factors contribute to the amplification of pre-existing cultural discrepancies which may take longer time to adjust to changes in the political and socio-economic conditions (Goldstein and Kreyenfeld 2011; Klüsener and Goldstein 2016).
+Differences in fertility pathways between East and West Germany are largely attributed to disparities in social policies and socio-economic conditions following the German reunification (Konietzka and Kreyenfeld 2002), which may contribute to the amplification of pre-existing cultural discrepancies (Klüsener and Goldstein 2016).